 Dealing with Chronic Pain and PTSD after Car Accidents or Surgery

 Chronic Pains are rampant after accidents, surgery and Trauma or PTSD.
-It has similar symptoms for various incidents but the common denominator is the element of Post-Traumatic Stress.
+Chronic pain has similar symptoms for various incidents but the common denominator is the element of Post-Traumatic Stress.

-Traffic or falling accidents seem straightforward – apparently.
-A spleen might be torn, concussion could occur, bones could be broken, etc. But what if emergency care and rehabilitation patches you up and you are still suffering from inexplicable chronic joint pains, migraines, fatigue, restless legs?
+Traffic or falling accidents seem straightforward.
+A spleen might be torn, concussion could occur, bones could be broken.
+What if emergency care and rehabilitation patches you up and you are still suffering from inexplicable chronic joint pains, migraines, fatigue, restless legs?

 With all the knowledge available on trauma this, sadly, is still a very common response by the medical system.
-The misunderstanding of ‘specialists’ is sometimes even more disheartening than the accident itself.
+The lack of understanding by “specialists” is sometimes even more disheartening than the accident itself.

-But let’s take a closer look at a case-history to see what is going on and find out why we still suffer long after the event of an accident:
+Let’s take a closer look at a case history to see what is going on and find out why we still suffer long after the event of an accident:

 Post-Traumatic Stress after an Accident

-James has been in a minor car accident where the car in front of his didn’t respect the red-stop-light in time.
-James hit the car from the side, was thrown forward, hitting the steering wheel and then falling to the ground on his left side.
-After hitting the ground his first reaction was to get up and make sure the driver hadn’t escaped, but, due to shock and pain in his left leg, he fell to the ground again.
+James was in a minor car accident where the car in front of his didn’t respect the red stoplight in time.
+James hit the car from the side and was thrown forward, hitting the steering wheel and then falling to the ground on his left side.
+After hitting the ground, his first reaction was to get up and make sure the driver hadn’t escaped, but due to shock and pain in his left leg, he fell to the ground again.
 He did not speak to the other driver as the incident was further handled by the police who arrived quickly on the scene.

-Two years after the incident James still suffers from indigestion, tight neck and jaw chronic pain that give him a lot of trouble with concentration, in sitting for extended periods of time, and basically preoccupies him continuously.
-His physical injuries from the fall itself; left knee and lower back pains, have healed properly.
+Two years after the incident James still suffers from indigestion, tight neck and jaw chronic pain that give him a lot of trouble with concentration, in sitting for extended periods of time, and basically preoccupy him continuously.
+His physical injuries from the fall itself– left knee and lower back pains–have healed properly.
 His doctor and traumatologist dismiss his further complaints of pain, simply leaving him to his own devices.